-INSIDE: A sneak peek at Albert Park Playground’s Magical Fairy Castle Playground.
+INSIDE: A sneak peek at Albert Park Playground, the Magical Fairy Castle Playground.

 Does your kid love to dress up?

 Do they wear fairy dresses or pirate suits all day long?

 Then put on your best costume and head to Albert Park Playground next to Albert Park Lake, near St Kilda.